maqorbani/FacadeVisualComfort/README.md

 * Python script to analyze and evaluate the resulting images on the desirable parameters based on the luminance distribution of the images.
 * Python script to plot and save the results.

-Please note that this repo is going to be updated and a unified program to do the mentioned tasks will be published.
+Please note that this repo is going to be updated, and a unified program to do the mentioned tasks will be published.
 So, stay tuned!

 _Climate Data_ folder includes the lighting and sky conditions of Tehran's climate.